MewsSystems/tech-platform-engineering-test/README.md

 ## Mews - Platform Engineering Team - Interview Test

-Please complete and return this technical test before attending your interview at Mews.
+Complete and return this technical assessment before attending your interview at Mews.
 This isn't something we would like you to spend a long time on - **we recommend no more than 3 hours**.
-You can give us the results in any way that makes sense to you.
+Share the results in any way that makes sense to you.
 If sharing a GitHub repository, please make it private and grant access to the GitHub usernames at the bottom of the page.

-Your response to this technical assessment will be used to start a technical discussion at your interview.
+Your response to this assessment will be used to start a technical discussion at your interview.
 We're more interested in how you approach the problem and implement your solution than in you finding a “correct” answer to the question.

 ## The task - Deploying a containerised workload using infrastructure as code

-Create infrastructure to host a containerised web app in the cloud using an infrastructure as code.
+Create infrastructure to host a containerised web app in the cloud using infrastructure as code.
 You can use whichever cloud service you feel appropriate to host it.
 Our cloud platform is Azure, so that would be a preference, but AWS or GCP is fine.
 The web app has been provided.
 See build instructions below.

 Requirements:
 * Host containerised web app provided using infrastructure as code.